defold/doc/docs/en/tutorials/grading.md

     ```
     1. Declare the sampler `lut`.
     2. Constants for max color (15 since we start from 0), number of colors per channel and lookup texture width and height.
-    3. Sample from the original texture (the off-screen render target color buffer).
+    3. Sample a pixel color (called `px`) from the original texture (the off-screen render target color buffer).
-    4. Calculate which cell to read color from based on the blue channel value.
+    4. Calculate which cell to read color from based on the blue channel value of `px`.
     5. Calculate half pixel offsets so we read from pixel centers.
-    6. Calculate the X and Y offset on the texture based on original pixel red and green values.
+    6. Calculate the X and Y offset on the texture based on the red and green values of `px`.
     7. Calculate the final sample position on the lookup texture.
-    8. Sample the color from the lookup texture.
+    8. Sample the resulting color from the lookup texture.
-    9. Set the color on the quad's texture to the sampled color.
+    9. Set the color on the quad's texture to the resulting color.

 Currently, the lookup table texture just returns the same color values that we look up.
-That means that the game renders with its original coloring:
+This means that the game should render with its original coloring:

 ![world original look](images/grading/world_original.png)

-So far things looks fine, but there is a problem lurking beneath the surface.
+So far it looks like we have done everything right, but there is a problem lurking beneath the surface.
 Look what happens when we add a sprite with a gradient test texture:

 ![blue banding](images/grading/blue_banding.png)